 The heartbreaking reality is that it’s completely true.

 My wife and I love to visit Alaska.
 We have explored several towns along the Inside Passage, including Ketchikan, Sitka, and Juneau.
-We even made it as far north as the Canadian Yukon, a gorgeous region that serves as a backdrop for The Mortal Vestige.
-Each place has a unique feel and we greatly enjoy learning about the local cultures and histories, but nothing prepared us for the darkness that lurked in Skagway.
+We even made it as far north as the Canadian Yukon, a gorgeous region that serves as a backdrop for The Mortal Vestige (book three).
+Each place has a unique feel and we greatly enjoy learning about the local histories.
+But nothing prepared us for the darkness that lurked in Skagway.

 My wife and I in Carcross, Yukon

-Skagway is a charming town, don’t get me wrong.
-It was just the launching point to a truly horrific site.
+Skagway is a delightful and charming town, don’t get me wrong.
+It was just the launch point to a truly horrific site.
 We embarked on a scenic railway tour through White Pass.
 The weather was great, the scenery was gorgeous, everything was perfect.
 That is, until we got to Dead Horse Gulch.
-There was a peppy host who offered color commentary, but her tone turned somber to revealed the grisly history.
-Knots formed in our stomachs.
-Our smiles faded.
+The train had a peppy host who offered color commentary, but her tone turned somber to revealed the grisly history.
+Our smiles faded and knots formed in our stomachs.
 We spent the rest of the ride in queasy silence.

 Later that evening, we were enjoying a delicious meal and reflecting upon the day.
 When we revisited Dead Horse Gulch, I raised my glass and said, “To the horses.”
 My wife echoed the sentiment and clinked her glass to mine.